kf7lsu/Xilinx-ML-Suit-REST-API-Client-Cpp/README.md

   * `cmsenv`
 5. Run `cmsRun jetImageTest_mc_cfg.py address=ec2-54-187-97-197.us-west-2.compute.amazonaws.com port=5000 batchSize=10 maxEvents=25` (Replace address and port with your server address/port.
 Change batch size and max events if needed.
 Max events is the number of events that we want to test for.)
 The initialization process is slow, so please wait patiently.

-To update SONIC client:
+# Update SONIC Client:

 1. Go to folder `SonicCMS/CMSSW_10_6_6/src/SonicCMS/`
 2. Fetch update: `git pull`
 3. Build: `scram b`

-If failed to open the test data:
+# Troubleshoot: If Failed to Open the Test Data:

 copy the data from CMS LPC with